-Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President- Finance since August 2014.
+Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President-Finance since August 2014.
 Mr. Smith previously served as Executive Vice President, Chief Financial Officer and Treasurer of Cal Dive International, Inc. from 2010 through June 2014 and in various finance and accounting roles at Cal Dive from 2005 through 2010.
 On March 3, 2015, Cal Dive and certain of its subsidiaries, excluding its foreign subsidiaries, filed for voluntary protection under Chapter 11 of the Bankruptcy Code.
 Prior to joining Cal Dive, Mr. Smith was a manager with FTI Consulting (NYSE: FCN).
 Prior to that, Mr. Smith, a certified public accountant, was employed as a senior auditor at Arthur Andersen LLP.

 Nicholas T. Meserve has served as Managing Director on our middle market investment team since 2012.
-Mr. Meserve is also a member of our management team's credit committee.
-Mr. Meserve has also served on the Board of Directors of HMS Income Fund, Inc., a non-publicly traded business development company of which MSC Advisor I, LLC, a wholly owned subsidiary of Main Street, acts as the investment sub-advisor, since April 2016.
+Mr. Meserve has also served on the Board of Directors of HMS Income Fund, Inc., a non-publicly traded business development company of which MSC Advisor I, LLC, a wholly owned subsidiary of Main Street, acts as the investment subadvisor, since April 2016.
 Previously, from 2004 until 2012, Mr. Meserve worked at Highland Capital Management, LP, a large alternative credit manager, and certain of its affiliates, where he managed a portfolio of senior loans and high yield bonds across a diverse set of industries.
 Prior to Highland, he was a Credit Analyst at JP Morgan Chase & Co.